Rules of the District Court for the Third Judicial District

 F. Parenting Plan.
 Each parenting plan submitted to the court shall contain a Parenting Time Schedule and shall set out, with specificity, the Parenting Responsibilities and Cooperation terms agreed to by the parties.

 (a) Parenting Time Schedule.
-Appendix Form 3 is a standard parenting time schedule which, in the absence of unusual circumstances, the court finds provides reasonable parenting time for the noncustodial parent in cases in which the parties are unable to agree otherwise.
+Appendix Form 3 is a parenting time schedule which, absent evidence otherwise, the court finds provides reasonable parenting time for the noncustodial parent in cases in which the parties are unable to agree otherwise.

 (b) Parenting Responsibilities and Cooperation.
 Appendix Form 4 contains the minimum parenting responsibilities and cooperation language that must be incorporated into each parenting plan.
 Additional responsibilities may be added as agreed to by the parties.